rhinstaller/anaconda/docs/boot-options.rst

 ``inst.ks`` sequentially one by one until kickstart file is fetched.
 Other locations will be ignored.

+Without this option, only last location specified by ``inst.ks`` is used.

 In the following example, Anaconda will try to fetch the kickstart file at first from ``http://a/a.ks``, then from ``http://b/b.ks`` and finally from ``http://c/c.ks``.